gmalim/NBA_analysis/README_AllStars.md

 ### 2. User input

-- Choose the year you want to predict, between 2010 and 2018.
+- Choose the year you want to predict, between 2000 and 2018.
 The years that are not selected are used for cross-validation and training of the ML algorithms.
 - Choose whether you want to include advanced player statistics (e.g. *PER*, *VORP*, etc.) in the analysis or not.
 - Choose the minimum number of games a player has to have started per season to be included in the analysis.

 ### 3. NBA player data

-- Data loading: NBA player data from 2010-2018 from [basketball-reference.com](https://www.basketball-reference.com) have been saved as csv-files in the **data** directory using the scraper functions in [*NBAanalysissetup.py*](NBAanalysissetup.py).
+- Data loading: NBA data from 2000-2018 from [basketball-reference.com](https://www.basketball-reference.com) have been saved as csv-files in the **data** directory using the scraper functions in [*NBAanalysissetup.py*](NBAanalysissetup.py).
 - Data preparation (feature selection, *NaN* handling, etc.).
 - Features included in this analysis: *G, GS, MP/G, PTS/48, PER, TS%, TRB%, AST%, STL%, BLK%, USG%, OWS/48, DWS/48, OBPM, DBPM, VORP, TW*.
 (Definitions can be found [here](https://www.basketball-reference.com/about/glossary.html)).
 - Feature scaling as required by various ML algorithms.